innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

   ### Gamepad Commands seem incorrect

-Make sure to check that the switch on the bottom of the Driver's controllers are switched to "D".
+Make sure to check that the switch on the bottom of the Driver's controllers are switched to "D" for "Duel".

   ### Something else is wrong